scenaristeur/shighl/README.md

 <script src="./vendor/solid-query-ldflex.bundle.js"></script>
 <script src="./window/shighl.bundle.js"></script>
 ```

 ### Es6 module / nodejs
 install with ```npm install --save scenaristeur/shighl``` and import with
 ```
 import  Shighl  from 'shighl'
 ```
+### Login Popup
+You will probably also need to copy the dist/dist-popup folder that provides you the better way to connect to a Solid Pod

 ### Create a Shighl Object
 ```
 const sh = new Shighl()